-Fitness Center course designed to develop and encourage positive attitudes and habits with regard to exercise.
-Format is open entry/ exit, computer log-in.
-Attendance requirements are 24 hours for .5 unit or 48 hours for 1.0 unit.
+Kinesiology Lab course designed to develop and encourage positive attitudes and habits with regard to exercise.
 Each student will be assessed in the areas of body composition, cardiovascular efficiency, muscular strength and endurance, and flexibility.
 An individual fitness profile will then be established.
 From this profile, an individual fitness prescription will be developed.
 Fitness activity will primarily utilize exercise equipment organized into a super circuit.
-Pass/No Pass
+Due to health and safety considerations, only one Kinesiology Lab class (ES 010, 011, 012) may be taken per semester.

-012 INDIVIDUALIZED SPORTS CONDITIONING
+012\ INDIVIDUALIZED SPORTS CONDITIONING